Off Field Landing

 The next house had a small girl playing with a cat in the stone driveway.
 I asked if her mom or dad wad around and she said she would get her dad.

 Dad half believed my story about the landing in the field but said I could wait on the porch for the storm to pass.
 But the weather only got worse and worse, with some scattered rain and high winds.
 I told him I had been at the airport to the airshow.
 He said he had seen some of the planes flying over while he was returning from town that AM.

 The driving rain forced us into the house as it got dark for the evening.
-Mom showed up and offerred me a glass of pop which I gratefully accepted.
-The evning news came on and the 'teaser' to stay tuned through the five minutes of commercials was a glimpse of me being interviewed by the TV reporte who covered the event.
+Mom showed up and offered me a glass of pop which I gratefully accepted.
+The evening news came on and the 'teaser' to stay tuned through the five minutes of commercials was a glimpse of me being interviewed by the TV reporter who covered the event.

 I told them to watch the TV and see me with my airplane.

 The commercials seemed like an eternity but following them, there I was, getting interviewed by the reporter, with jumps to me flying my plane around the control tower.